Blue Ridge Community College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Blue Ridge Community College, approximately 14% of students took out student loans averaging $5,338 a year.
 That adds up to $21,352 over four years for those students.

 The student loan default rate at Blue Ridge Community College is 22.6%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Blue Ridge Community College Graduates Make?students who graduate from Blue Ridge Community College with a bachelor's degree go on to jobs where they make an average salary of $25,800 in their early years.
+How Much Money Do Blue Ridge Community College Graduates Make?students who graduate with a bachelor's degree from Blue Ridge Community College make about $25,800 a year during their first few years of employment after graduation.
 This is about 35% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Blue Ridge Community College